BERKELEY CONNECT in PHYSICS

 successfully applied for his first patent when he was 14.
 Later, he did his undergraduate thesis with JÃ¼rgen Mlynek at the University of Konstanz, Germany.
 He graduated from Humboldt-University, Berlin, with Achim Peters as advisor.
 MÃ¼ller received a fellowship of the Alexander von Humboldt foundation and joined the group of Steven Chu in Stanford as a postdoc.
 In July 2008, he joined the Physics faculty at UC Berkeley as an Assistant Professor.
 You can learn more about his research here: http://www.physics.berkeley.edu/research/faculty/mueller.html

-Paul Riggins is a fourth-year graduate student in Physics, working with Surjeet Rajendran on high energy theory and phenomenology.
-Besides playing with physics, Paul enjoys mentoring, curriculum development, and thinking about games in education and society.
+Paul Riggins is a fifth-year graduate student in Physics, working with Surjeet Rajendran on high energy theory and phenomenology.
+Besides playing with physics, Paul enjoys mentoring, singing, and thinking about games in education and society.
 He is excited to support the Berkeley undergraduate community and have awesome conversations about life and science.